Musso

-Munawar Musso (1897, in Kediri, East Java – Madiun, on 31 October 1948) was a leader of the Communist Party of Indonesia and one of the key figures in the 1948 Madiun affair.
+Munawar Musso (1897 – 31 October 1948), commonly known as Musso, was an Indonesian revolutionary and political figure who was the leader of the Communist Party of Indonesia and one of the key figures in the 1948 Madiun affair.

 Biography

 Early life

-Musso was born Munawar Musso in 1897, Pagu, Kediri.
+Munawar Musso was born in 1897, Pagu, Kediri.
 His father was a bank clerk in Wates, Mas Martoredjo.

 In Batavia, Musso trained as a teacher.
 He met Alimin, a disciple of G.A.J.
 Hazeu and D. van Hinloopen Labberton.
 According to Soemarsono, one of the PKI leaders in the Madiun affair, Musso continued to Hogere Burger School in 1913.
 He lived at Tjokroaminoto's boarding house with Alimin and Sukarno.
 According to Arnold C. Brackman, at the time Musso worked as a cashier at a Surabaya post office.
 In Surabaya, Musso also met Henk Sneevliet.